swan-ne/about-me-/README.md

 - basic DNI criteria (proshippers, p*dos, etc)
 - anyone who copies my characters and unwilling to change it.
 - sexualizes me or characters i cosplay as.
+- drama starters. keep me out of it.